shabdesign/shabdesign.github.io/_projects/cod_revamp.md

 ## Project Overview
 ### Background
-This project is the final assignment of a project-based internship, a collaboration between PT Nuri Gaya Citra and Rakamin Academy.
-It was designed to hone UI/UX analysis and design skills through real-life user challenges on the sf.shop platform, particularly related to the Cash on Delivery (COD) feature.
+This case study is the final task of the Project-Based Internship in collaboration between PT Nuri Gaya Citra and Rakamin Academy.
+The project was designed to sharpen UI/UX design and analysis skills by addressing real user problems found on the sf.shop platform, specifically related to the Cash on Delivery (COD) payment feature.
 ### Objectives
 - Identify and resolve user issues with the COD feature, including information, interactions, and service expectations.
-- Promote the adoption of the COD feature as a viable and trusted payment method for new users and users in areas with limited digital access.
+- Encourage broader adoption of COD as a reliable and trusted payment method, especially for users with limited access to digital payments.
-- Create a convenient shopping experience that minimizes confusion for users from diverse digital backgrounds.
+- Create a seamless, intuitive, and stress-free shopping experience for users from various digital literacy levels.
 ### My Role
 UI-UX Designer
 ### Tools